osu-mp/ai-capstone/README.md

 > conda activate BEBE_GPU

 # Testing
 To run all tests, run the 'run_all_tests.py' script.
 This will report a status for every test in the tests subdir.
-If you would like more info about an individual test, run the test_<file>.py directly.
+If you would like more info about an individual test, run that particular test file directly.

 Source the BEBE_GPU env and execute run_all_tests.py from the root dir, e.g.:
-> conda activate BEBE_GPU
+> conda activate BEBE_GPU ;
 > python tests/run_all_tests.py

 # General scripts